Spirulina is one of the most nutritiously rich foods in the world.

 1/4 tsp vanilla extract

-2. Mix in the cacao powder and stir until it’s equally dissolved.
+Mix in the cacao powder and stir well.

-5. Add 1 tbsp of maple syrup, vanilla extract and pinch of salt and mix well.
+Add 1 tbsp of maple syrup, vanilla extract and pinch of salt.
+Mix well.

-6. Use a silicone mold for chocolates.
-Start with one layer of chocolate for half of the mold and one layer of coconut spirulina cream for the other half.
+Use a silicone mold for chocolates.
+Pour the chocolate in half of the mold and coconut spirulina cream in the other half.

-I used different amounts to create each chocolate with its own look.
-I personally find the ones with equal amounts of chocolate and spirulina coconut cream or with more chocolate to have the best flavor combination.
+I used different amounts in the chocolates and like the ones with equal amounts of chocolate and spirulina coconut cream best.

 Return to the freezer and leave it there for 1-2 hours.